petershin/liferay-learn/docs/analytics-cloud/latest/en/people/individuals/individuals-dashboard.md

 ## Breakdown

 The Breakdown panel presents distribution information based on selected attributes of individuals.
-The following nine attributes are available:
+These attributes are available:

 * `additionalName`: middle name
 * `birthDate`: birth date